Strategic Network Abandonment: Results

 Rather than maximizing total welfare, our immediate objective is thus to ensure that no agent’s equilibrium utility falls below the outside option $u_{\mathrm{out}}$.
 This formulation captures a stabilization policy aimed at preventing further network decay by supporting the agents that are closest to leaving.
 We seek the minimal additional support $\boldsymbol{y} \geqslant 0$ such that the updated incentives $\boldsymbol{\alpha}' = \boldsymbol{\alpha} + \boldsymbol{y}$ yield equilibrium utilities above the outside option for all agents:

 for all $i$.
 The corresponding optimization problem can be written as

-Equation~\eqref{eq:minimal_support_problem} defines a linear optimization problem with a convex feasible set, since $(I - \beta A)^{-1}$ is a positive semidefinite linear operator whenever $\beta\rho(A) < 1$.
+Equation~\eqref{eq:minimal_support_problem} defines a linear optimization problem with a convex feasible set.
 Since both the objective and the constraints are linear, the problem can be solved efficiently with convex programming methods.

 Figure~\ref{fig:support_schemes} displays the solution by illustrating how total welfare evolves under our minimal-support scheme (bottom-up approach, BU) as the outside option increases.
 As expected, higher outside options require larger total support $\|\mathbf{y}^*\|$, since more incentives are needed to keep all agents above the threshold.
 Nevertheless, by construction, the number of active agents in the system remains constant, and overall welfare continues to rise with additional support.
 This pattern stands in sharp contrast to conventional welfare-maximizing interventions (top-down approach, TD) \citep{Galeotti2020}.
 When the same total budget $\|\mathbf{y}^*\|$ is allocated to the high-centrality agents according to the TD approach, the resulting trickle-down effects fail to sustain the least advantaged agents.
 Some agents still fall below the participation threshold, causing exits that ultimately reduce total welfare.